patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 ---
 import './get-started.css';

-Whether you are converting from a preivous PatternFly application or starting fresh with the latest and greatest PatternFly design system, this page is intended to help provide designers with information regarding resources and support available.
+Whether you are converting from a previous PatternFly application or starting fresh with the latest and greatest PatternFly design system, this page is intended to help provide designers with information regarding resources and support available.

 ## Designing with PatternFly
 PatternFly offers a variety of resources to help you make the most of the design system, including design guidelines for style, content, and component usage, and behavior.
 You can use these assets in combination with the design kit to create consistent and usable product experiences.

+### Design kit
+The design kit is a symbol library implemented in Sketch to help designers like you contribute to PatternFly.

+[**What's in the design kit?**](/v4/get-started/design#whats-in-the-design-kit) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>

 ### Style guidelines
 What typography should you be using?
 What about colors?
 Spacing?
 Check out styles to learn everything you need to know about our foundational design elements.